-This tutorial will help you start sending data from your website to Segment and any of our destinations, using our PHP library.
-As soon as you’re set up you’ll be able to turn on any new destinations with the flip of a switch!
+This tutorial gets you started sending data from your website to Segment and any of our destinations, using Segment’s PHP library.
+As soon as you’re set up you can turn on new destinations with the flip of a switch!

 If you want to dive deeper at any point, check out the PHP reference.

-All set?
-When you’re ready to install the library, clone the repository from github into your desired application directory. (psst, composer users: we’ve got you covered too!)
+To install the library, clone the repository from GitHub into your desired application directory. (psst, composer users: we’ve got you covered too!)

 Analytics for convenience.
-In your initialization script, go ahead and make the following call:
+In your initialization script, make the following call:

 You only need to call